Where to eat in New York

 Hotels in Manhattan* you can book here.

-Source: own research on site and the travel tips of the contributing travel bloggers.
+Source Restaurant in New York City: On-site research as a tour guide in New York and the travel tips of the contributing travel bloggers.
 Our opinion is definitely our own.